CodyNicholson/Self-Driving_Car_Nanodegree_Notes/11_Naive_Bayes/01_Stanley_Terrain_Classification.md

 ***

-### Naive Bayes Strengths & Weaknesses
+### Naive Bayes Classifier Strengths & Weaknesses

 Naive Bayes is good because:

 - It is easy to implement
-- It is very efficient to run this algorithm on large datasets
+- It is very efficient to run this algorithm on large datasets (it scales)
+- It is great for text categorization where it uses every word of an article as a feature (detect span, etc.)

 Naive Bayes is bad at: